Last updated on September 22nd, 2023

 In a food processor, grind the almonds and pistachios for around 30-40 seconds till they become like coarse sand (not too fine).
 Now, add some dates and raisins and run the grinder for another 30 seconds.

-The fun part starts now as you need to add your favourite protein powder, Chia seeds, applesauce, and coconut oil to a mixing bowl.
+The fun part starts now as you need to add your favorite protein powder, Chia seeds, applesauce, and coconut oil to a mixing bowl.
 Grind for another 30 seconds, or until the mixture is fully blended, moist, and somewhat sticky.
 In case you find the mixture too dry, add about 1/2 teaspoon more coconut oil and mix again.

 Place the mixture on a large tray and set it aside to set.
 Place a big sheet of wax or parchment paper over the mixture and spread it out to an equal thickness using a rolling pin.